scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `DstISD`, `SrcISD`, `DstAS`, `SrcAS`, `DstHostAddr`, `SrcHostAddr`: These values are taken from the SCION address header.
 - `Upper-Layer Packet Length`: The length of the upper-layer header and data.
-Some upper-layer protocols define headers that carry the length information explicitly (e.g. UDP) and this information is used as the upper-layer packet length in the pseudo header for these protocols.
+Some upper-layer protocols define headers that carry the length information explicitly (e.g., UDP) and this information is used as the upper-layer packet length in the pseudo header for these protocols.
 The remaining protocols, which do not carry the length information directly, use the value from the `PayloadLen` field in the SCION common header, minus the sum of the extension header lengths.
-- `Next Header`: The protocol identifier associated with the upper-layer protocol (e.g. 17 for UDP - see also [](#protnum)).
+- `Next Header`: The protocol identifier associated with the upper-layer protocol (e.g., 17 for UDP - see also [](#protnum)).
 This field can differ from the `NextHdr` field in the SCION common header, if extensions are present.

 This pseudo-header is used in current implementations of UDP on top of SCION.
 However, as checksums across layers are not recommended their use is discouraged in future revisions.